-The share of Americans calling global climate change a major threat to the well-being of the United States has grown from 40% in 2013 to 57% this year, Pew Research Center surveys have shown.
+The share of Americans who say global climate change is a major threat to the well-being of the United States has grown from 44% in 2009 to 60% this year.
 But the rise in concern has largely come from Democrats.
 Opinions among Republicans on this issue remain largely unchanged.

-The partisan trend is similar on a related question.
-More Americans said in January 2019 that dealing with global climate change should be a top priority for Congress and the president (44%) than did so in early 2015 (34%).
-But the increased interest in prioritizing climate policy stems from Democrats, not Republicans.
+In recent years, the public has become more supportive of policy action related to climate change.
+In another Center survey conducted Jan.
+8 to 13, more Americans said dealing with global climate change should be a top priority for Congress and the president than said this in early 2015 (52%, up from 34%).
+But again, the increased emphasis on climate policy has come among Democrats, not Republicans.

-Two-thirds of Democrats (67%), including 83% of liberal Democrats, said this year that dealing with global climate change should be a top priority for the president and Congress.
-This was up from 46% of Democrats in 2015.
+Some 78% of Democrats (and independents who lean to the Democratic Party), including 87% of liberal Democrats, said this year that dealing with global climate change should be a top priority for the president and Congress.
+In 2015, 46% of Democrats said this.

-In contrast, about two-in-ten Republicans (21%) said this year that climate change should be a top priority – a virtually identical share as in 2015 (19%).
+In contrast, only 21% of Republicans and GOP-leaning independents said this year that climate change should be a top priority – a virtually identical share as in 2015 (19%).